aybabtme/dskvs/README.md

 `dskvs` serves all its request from memory.
 All the writes and reads are responded for from memory.
 When a write happens on a key-value, the key is flagged as dirty and a janitor goroutine will pick it up as soon as possible and persist it to disk, whenever that happens to be.

 Usually, _eventual-persistance_ means that it will be persisted ASAP, but within a couple of µ-seconds.
-Meanwhile, any read subsequent to the write will be correct.
+Meanwhile, any read subsequent to the write will be correct, as they are served from memory.

+See `dskvs` as big cache that happens to be backed up to disk very frequently.

 ## License
-An MIT license, see LICENSE.md
+An MIT license, see the LICENSE file.